jacksemancik/youtubetomp3/README.md

 * [Django](https://www.djangoproject.com/) – The Web Framework to Rule Them All

 ## License
-This work is licensed under the GNU General Public License v3.0 – see the [LICENSE.md](LICENSE.md) for more information.
+This work is licensed under the GNU General Public License v3.0 – see the [LICENSE](LICENSE) for more information.